 Leeds is a really exciting place for digital and tech professionals to be right now, and not only is it getting us attention, it’s also driving innovation.
 “We have such a strong digital scene in Leeds now compared to just a few years ago.
 This is partly due to the growth of large companies such as Sky, Sky Bet and Callcredit, and the jobs and publicity they bring to the city, but also because of the increasing number of start-ups and smaller companies, who are innovating across the sector.
 This growth in jobs means that we have employment stability, which leads people to find out more about other people and companies, and this collaboration often leads to new ventures,” Stuart Clarke, founder of Leeds Digital Festival, explained.

 But he hasn’t said, perhaps because he’s being modest, is that the jobs, the start-ups and big names aren’t the only reason why digital professionals are turning their eyes to Leeds – because events like Leeds Digital Festival and Leeds Digital Jobs Fair are helping to spread the word of the great things we’re doing here as well.
-Both launched this year, and both proved to be a roaring success.
+Both were launched in 2016, and both proved to be a roaring success.

 Although Leeds Digital Festival was great for local talent, getting the word out was certainly part of the plan, as Stuart explained, “In the summer of 2015, a bunch of us across the city were having similar conversations about how the many talented individuals and innovative organisations weren’t getting the airtime within Leeds or nationally that they deserved.
 The conversations usually ended up with the same question: why isn’t anyone doing anything about it?
 Eventually a dozen of us met and decided to actually do something, in the form of the Digital Festival.
 We had two main aims: to celebrate the digital talent we have and also to enable people and companies to collaborate.”

 They did that by bringing together digital businesses, groups and events to create a diverse calendar of events, including both Hey! and Glug, that spanned the entire breadth of the digital and tech community.
-In total, there were 56 events at 28 venues with 175 speakers – and 6,000 people attended.
-It was a big deal for the city’s digital and tech scene, helping not just to bring people together, but also to spread the word – and they’re already planning another for 2017.
+There were 115 events across more than 50 venues with over 10,000 people in attendance last year.
+It’s a big deal for the city’s digital and tech scene, helping not just to bring people together, but also to spread the word – and they’re planning to make the event even bigger this year.

-Leeds Digital Job Fair is also set to return.
-Their first event took place last February, bringing people into Leeds from all over the country to meet the city’s digital and tech innovators.
-They had 35 businesses at their first event and 1,300 attended – but the second took those numbers up to 50 and 2,000.
-Now it’s returning for a third time, on Friday 28th April 2017.
+Leeds Digital Job Fair was also a major hit.
+Their first event took place February 2016, bringing people into Leeds from all over the country to meet the city’s digital and tech innovators – they attracted 50 businesses and over 2,000 people to their last event, and have another lined up on Wednesday 28th February 2018.

-Like the other events that have been taking place across the city, this is a chance to meet new people, network and learn, with talks from the likes of Google throughout the day, but it also offers a unique opportunity to find your next move.
+Like the other events that have been taking place across the city, this is a chance to meet new people, network and learn, with talks from the likes of cap hpi, Sky Betting & Gaming and Fusion IT throughout the day, but it also offers a unique opportunity to find your next move.
 You’ll be able to find out about the culture of digital businesses in Leeds, to ask questions and to find out what jobs they have going, which might well help you move up the career ladder.